RIOT-OS/riot-course/slides/05-lorawan-with-riot/lorawan-with-riot.md

 ---

-## Architecture d'un réseau LoRaWAN
+## LoRaWAN network architecture

 .center[
     <img src="images/lorawan-system.png" alt="" style="width: 600px;"/><br/>
 ]

-- Les devices communiquent en LoRa avec les gateways
+- **Devices and gateways** exchange messages using LoRa communications

-- Les gateways communiquent par internet avec le serveur du réseau
+- **Gateway** are connected to the network server via regular Internet protocols

-- L'accès aux données se fait via une application qui intéragit avec le serveur
+- Users access their data via an application connected to the network server

-- La sécurité des données est assurée par l'algorithme de chiffrement par clés symétriques **AES**
+- Security of the data is garantueed by **AES** encryption (symmetric keys)

 ---

-## Schéma structurel des éléments du réseau
+## Structural overview of the network parts

 <br/>